buzaidj/alarm-clocks/wifi_clock/readme.md

 This is an alarm clock with in-bed detection that is WiFi configured.
 The alarm continues to ring as long as the occupant stays in bed.
 It uses on a force sensing resistor (model SF15 600) that sits under my mattress.

+You can configure the clock by going to http://10.0.0.174 and adding the alarms you need.

 ```

 curl -F "upload=@index.html" http://10.0.0.174/upload

 curl -X GET http://10.0.0.174/getAlarms | jq